-Most organizations use two types of software to gain insights into the performance of their business processes: Corporate Performance Management (CPM) and Business Intelligence (BI).
+Most organizations use two types of software to gain insights into the performance of their business processes: financial planning and analysis (FP&A) and Business Intelligence (BI).
 But what are the differences between the two, and do you need both, or can one suit all of your needs?

-The three main differences between CPM and BI products are in:
+The three main differences between FP&A and BI products:

 Getting Context Behind Your Numbers

 For a more thorough understanding of the differences, we’ll first go over the definitions of the two.

 CPM goes by many names such as enterprise performance management (EPM), business performance management (BPM), or financial performance management (FPM).
 The main function of CPM software is to monitor all business processes, with the goal of improving said processes.

 CPM can help track your progress by measuring key performance indicators in your business.
 CPM software also provides the added ability to plan, budget, and forecast.
 This involves pulling in historical data, then analyzing it to drive next year’s budget.
 Businesses can use this function of CPM to set up driver-based budgeting.
 CPM is more narrowly focused than BI software and involves collecting data with the intention of improving overall performance.

 What is Business Intelligence?